 The Digital Audio Specialist Certificate is approved for Perkins Grant Funding.

 Transfer Options after completing the AM in Recording Technology

-The Music Department at GRCC understands that many students interested in recording technology are also interested in the business aspect of managing their own recording studio or producing records.
-Because of this, we recognize the importance for some of pursuing the Bachelor's of Science in Music Industry Management degree offered at Ferris State University.
-While the two degrees are quite different, it is the combination of skills in both music and business that could allow the student to become more marketable in the music industry.
-It is strongly recommended that students who are considering entering the Ferris State University program contact the director of the FSU MIM program as soon as possible.
+The Music Department at GRCC understands that many students who are interested in recording technology are also interested in music and entertainment business.
+Because of this, we recognize the importance for some, of pursuing the Associate of Arts in Music and Entertainment Business.
+This degree will transfer seamlessly to Ferris State University.
+After completing the program courses at GRCC, which will normally require three years, students will complete the Bachelor of Science in Music and Entertainment Business at Ferris State University.
+This will normally require only one additional year.
+It is strongly recommended that students who are considering entering the Ferris State University program contact the director of the FSU Music and Entertainment Business program as soon as possible.